 What is water cooling?

 There are many different ways to keep your PC cool; some more efficient than others.
 With the ever growing need for more effective and extreme cooling solutions due to the production of more powerful computer systems, water cooling – or liquid cooling - is one solution to tackling heat output that has boomed over recent years.
 Water cooling adds liquid to your computer.
 Sounds like a bit of an odd scenario, right?
-We understand that the thought of liquid plus electronics would usually makes people a little confused when you don’t know how it works, so let us explain!
+We understand that the thought of liquid plus electronics can make people unfamiliar with the concept a little confused so let us explain!

 The actual fluid is contained within its own system, referred to as the water loop.
 None of the liquid actually touches any of the electronic components but rather special heatsinks called water blocks which sit atop any of the components that you wish to water-cool.
 Essentials within the water-cooling loop include a radiator to disperse heat accumulated by the fluid passing over the surface of the water block, a pump to push the liquid around the loop, and a water-cooling reservoir to make sure the pump is always filled with fluid.
 There are many other components that can be added to optimise or expand upon your water cooling loop which we will explain below but these main liquid cooling parts are what form the basis of your PC water cooling system.
 There are a few different approaches to PC liquid cooling, ranging from simple all-in-one water coolers which require zero maintenance over the standard cleaning of fans, to complex multiple water loops in an uber rig.